Quantum entropy and cardinality of the rational numbers: 1. Introduction

-The cardinalities of Cartesian products like $N^n$ and $Z_+^n$, $n \in Z_+$ and finite, enter in mathematical physics in two ways.
+The cardinalities of Cartesian products like $N^n$ and $Z_+^n$, $n \in Z_+$, enter in mathematical physics in two ways.
 The first is quantum statistical mechanics where the set of microstates for many thermodynamic systems are isomorphic to $N^n$ or $Z_+^n$.
-A well known example is the black body radiation where the set of microstates is given by $N \times N$.
-Here, different thermodynamic variables like internal energy and entropy imply that $|N \times N| > |N|$.
-In the next section, we will elaborate the corresponding counting procedure. $|N \times N|$ is also required to find the cardinality of rational numbers [5,6].
-The rational numbers can be used to construct a covering of $R^n$, [5,7].
-Here, it is claimed that $|Z_+ \times Z_+| < |Z_+|$ and the method can be extended to $N \times N$, [5,6].
-Thus, we have a contradiction between the two approaches to evaluate $|N \times N|$.
+A well known example is the black body radiation where the set of microstates associated with every macrostate is given by $N \times N$.
+The macrostates are normal modes of electromagnetic wave in an isothermal enclosure each having two possible transverse polarizations.
+Here, a well-defined probability distribution on $N \times N$ is used to construct different thermodynamic variables like internal energy and entropy.
+Experiments imply that $|N \times N| = |N|^2 > |N|$.
+This also leads us to conclude that these are extensive thermodynamic variables [3].
+In the next section, we will elaborate the corresponding counting procedure.
+We will briefly discuss the significance of cardinal numbers [5,6] for microcanonical ensembles. $|N \times N|$ is also required to find the cardinality of rational numbers [5,6].
+The rational numbers can be used to construct a covering of $R^n$ that is frequently used in analysis, topology and differential geometry [5,7].
+In this case it is claimed that $|Z_+ \times Z_+| < |Z_+|$ and the method used to support this can be extended to conclude that $|N \times N| < |N|$, [5,6].
+This method uses injective functions on $Z_+ \times Z_+$ and $N \times N$ that become divergent in the limit when any one of the argument approaches infinity [5,6]. $|Z_+ \times Z_+| < |Z_+|$ is then used to show that the rational numbers are countable [5,6].
+Countability of the rational numbers is a special case of the continuum hypothesis which states that there exists no set having greater cardinality than $Z_+$ and lesser cardinality than $R$ [5,6].
+Thus, we have a contradiction between the two approaches to evaluate $|N \times N|$ that needs to be resolved while we apply topology and differential geometry to develop formal theories of classical and quantum gauge fields, including gravity.
+The latter includes introduction of metric and connection in the spacetime manifold as an important example [7,8].
+Countability of the rational numbers leads to the concept of completely separable (second-countable) topological spaces where one can introduce metric without using the axiom of choice [7,8].
+We will discuss this further in the last section.